albano93/k8s/README.md

 # k8s
-Holds couple of k_s yaml files
+Holds A couple of k8s yaml files